-The ULS products provide TLM Laser with a range that includes desktop laser processing systems and stand-alone workstations using technology developed from a “material-centric approach”.
-ULS focuses on the materials used by companies, together with their manufacturing processes, to develop laser processing “tools” that can be used on any laser- compatible materials.
+The ULS products provide TLM Laser with a range that includes desktop laser processing systems and stand-alone workstations using technology developed form a “material-centric approach”.
+ULS focuses on the materials used by companies, together with their manufacturing processes, to develop laser processing “tools” that can be used on any laser compatible materials.

-An ability to independently control each component of the hybrid laser beam allows laser processing flexibility for an unlimited number of organic and inorganic materials, says the company.
+An ability to independently control each component of this hybrid laser beam allows laser processing flexibility for an unlimited number of organic and inorganic materials, says the company.